-- Member size is nonnegative. - Member data points to an int array, allocated with new [], owned by this, holding size ints.
+Member size is nonnegative.

+- As we will see, the design outlined on these two slides actually has significant flaws-which may not be obvious. - Member data points to an int array, allocated with new [], owned by this, holding size ints.